How to Teach Positions and Formations

 Patch Ceremony for Positive Reinforcement, Teaching and Expectations - Give the patches for each game in a Patch Ceremony after the game with the parents present (Tell the players they need to stay 15 minutes after the game).
 At the Ceremony, explain how each player EARNED the patches (example: for bravery or whatever else you are teaching) so the players know what will earn them a patch in the future.
 I recommend trying to find a reason to give every player a patch at the ceremony and find something to compliment or something encouraging to say about each player.
 This is a type of Positive Reinforcement and it gives you a chance to teach the players the behavior that will be rewarded.

-Tips from a U12 Coach Who Started 1-3 But Won the Tournament On Premium, read the letter from the U12 coach who went from a 1-3 start to winning the Tournament, scoring 11 goals and giving up 0 goals in 3 games.
+How to Teach Soccer Positions, Shifting, and Winning 50-50 Balls - Positioning Wins Games - Tips from Coach Corey: On Premium, read the letter from the U12 coach who went from a 1-3 start to winning the Tournament, scoring 11 goals and giving up 0 goals in 3 games.
 It is at www.soccerhelp.com/premium/Importance_Of_Shifting.shtml .
 I have pasted parts of it below.

 We played this for an entire practice on an actual game field a few days before the tournament and I think it helped.
 We had 0 goals scored against us in the tournament.
 I recall several instances during the tournament where balls would get through and the Far Fullback would boot it out right before the other team's forward would get to it.
 That's not possible without being positioned correctly no matter how good of a defensive player you are.
 Then it was easy for the Far Stopper (at the top of the Penalty Box) to complete the clear out and that was it for the other team's attack.